Attorney at Law

 A divorce case that involves children culminates in a final order that resolves issues having to do with (a) property and (b) children.
 The part of the order that deals with property is final (and can't be changed) after 30 days.
 The part of the order that deals with children - child support, custody, and visitation - is subject to modification by the court if there is a significant change in circumstances prior to the time the children turn 18.

-A paternity suit also involves a final order that requires somebody to pay child support.
+A paternity suit also involves a final order that requires somebody to pay child support (and there will be a visitation order).

-The idea behind modification is simple: When the children are five years old, Dad may be the vice president in charge of credit default swaps at Shearson Lehman.
+The idea behind modification is simple: When the child is five years old, Dad may be the vice president in charge of credit default swaps at Shearson Lehman.
 The Judge makes a ruling and sets child support.
 It's calculated based on Dad's salary of $250,000.00 per year.

 Child support is calculated based on the following factors [pardon me for assuming that it is Dad who will be paying]: